 Ask any garden designer, and they will tell you that the key to a beautiful garden is not about how much space you have, but how you use it!
 In central London it is not uncommon for designers to be asked to design a 4×4 m space!
 Here are a few key tips from the on how to get the best out of your small garden space:

-Here at Design for Me, we’ve helped thousands of homeowners all over the UK to find the best garden designer for their project.
+Here at Design for Me, we’ve helped thousands of homeowners all over the UK to find the best architect or interior designer for their project.

 ✓ Get matched within minutes and see who’s interested.